myrrlyn/website-content/index.md

 <!-- - [Public Key][pubkey] -->

-If you _do_ have my phone number, you _should_, but by no means _must_, use [Signal][signal] to text me.
-Again, it’s more a habit thing than anything else;
-normal texts are also fine.
+If you _do_ have my phone number, you _should_, but by no means _must_, use [Signal] to text me.
+Again, it’s more a habit thing than anything else; normal texts are also fine.

 ## Social Policy